Local Community-Based Organizations and Local Residents Denounce Community Board 7 Vote Approving Flushing Rezoning

 "The so-called 'affordable housing' units that developers hae proposed are not actually affordable to the Flushing community.
 The price of these units hovers around 80 percent of Area Median Income (AMI), which is $85,360 for a family of four.
 However, the average income in Flushing is between $11,000 and $36,000, and according to the 2014 ACS data, 17% of Flushing residents are seniors.
 We demand 1,725 affordable housing units with tiers of affordability based on the AMI of local Flushing zip codes.
 To accommodate Flushing's large senior population, we demand for at least 431 senior housing units."

-Melquaides Gagarin, community organizer and candidate for NY-6 Congressional District, said: "What our communities need is investment in affordable housing for working families, increased and improved public transit, housing and services for our elders, youth centers that nurture our future, union jobs that pay living wages, environmental protection, and most of all, a seat at the table.
+Melquaides Gagarin, community organizer, said: "What our communities need is investment in affordable housing for working families, increased and improved public transit, housing and services for our elders, youth centers that nurture our future, union jobs that pay living wages, environmental protection, and most of all, a seat at the table.
 We don't need more hotels, luxury condos, and parking spaces.
 We need a sustainable future for working families in Flushing and throughout Queens."

 Greater Flushing Chamber of Commerce said in a statement: "The Flushing Chamber is a membership association of business owners, entrepreneurs, and civic leaders representing the most diverse and dynamic community in the United States," stated John Choe, Executive Director of the Greater Flushing Chamber of Commerce.
 "We join 32BJ SEIU and FEDUP coalition in opposing the current proposal for a Special Flushing Waterfront District, which would add massive burdens on our community -- including traffic congestion, combined sewage overflow, and crowded classrooms -- without adequately addressing the many needs of the surrounding residents and local businesses.
 We're FED UP and won't take no more!"